mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 1. Consider which commercetools `organisations` you will create (usually one per geographic region is sufficient)
 2. Consider when to create a new commercetools `project`.
 3. Consider how to look at the different geographic regions that commercetools has
-4. Consider how commercetools `project` multi-lingual and multi-country support can help when building multi-lingual and country commerce sites?
+4. Consider how commercetools `project` multilingual and multi-country support can help when building multilingual and country commerce sites?
 5. Consider using commercetools' `shipping zones`
 6. Consider when to work with inventory and supply `channels`, including connecting these to `stores`
 7. Consider what commercetools `stores` can do for you within a `project` context